-The most visible benefit of undergoing orthodontic treatment is the improved appearance and self-esteem that comes from a straight, beautiful smile!
+The most visible benefit of undergoing orthodontic treatment is the improved appearance and self-esteem that comes from a straight and beautiful smile!

 Few people are lucky enough to be born with perfect teeth, but orthodontic treatment can produce beautiful results.
 With advancements in the orthodontic field, there are several braces options that generate great results.
 Here at Lee Orthodontics, we provide personalized treatment plans that best suit your orthodontic needs.
 Below are the various types of braces to help correct your particular orthodontic problem.